Azure/azure-sdk/docs/android/documentation.md

 {% include requirement/MUST id="android-samples-comprehension" %} write code samples for ease of reading and comprehension over code compactness and efficiency.

-{% include requirement/MUST id="android-samples-build" %} build and test your code samples using the repository's continuous integration (CI) to ensure they remain functional.
+{% include requirement/MUST id="android-samples-build-code" %} build and test your code samples using the repository's continuous integration (CI) to ensure they remain functional.

 {% include requirement/MUSTNOT id="android-samples-no-combinations" %} combine multiple operations in a code snippet unless it's required for demonstrating the type or member.
 For example, a Cosmos DB code sample doesn't include both account and container creation operations.
 Create a sample for account creation, and another sample for container creation.
 You may combine multiple code snippets in the same sample, but ensure you can cut and paste just one operation.